adamwulf/app-launch-guide/README.md

 - [ ] Will it have a web site or service?
 - [ ] Can you use Parse or CloudKit instead of building your own backend?
-	- you're not worried about lock in at this point, you can change to something else after you've proved traction.
+	- you're not worried about lock-in at this point, you can change to something else after you've proved traction.
 Right now, you're focused on spending as little money as possible on dev costs to get that initial validation
 - [ ] iPhone? iPad?
 Android?
 Mobile web?
 Native?
 - [ ] "What if i didn't build feature X?"
 If it'd still be useful, then don't build feature X.